 Towards the end of the school year, children in Year 5 have the opportunity to apply to be Pupil Voice Leaders, ready for Year 6.
 They then work with the Year 6 leaders preparing to take over from them the following year.

-The dates of this year’s Pupil Voice sessions are as follows:
+The dates of last year’s Pupil Voice sessions were as follows:

 - Thursday 13th October 2016 – click here to download the agenda